r-grandorder/tri-hermes/en/pages/heiankyo.md

 **Holmes:**
-...Let’s leave that matter for the future.We have to focus on stabilizing the Storm Border first.
+...Let’s leave that matter for the future.
+We have to focus on stabilizing the Storm Border first.

 **Goredolf:**
 But… even if we perfect the Storm Border,our weapons just won’t be enough…

 **Holmes:**
 What do you mean?
-It’s not as if we have no ideas at all.Isn’t that right, da Vinci?
+It’s not as if we have no ideas at all.
+Isn’t that right, da Vinci?

 **Da Vinci:**
-I don’t know~?Are there~?
+I don’t know~?
+Are there~?
 Are there any~?

 **Da Vinci:**
 Can we solve the question of “Where to get such weapons”~?

 **Da Vinci:**
 The harder question is probably “How do we get one” I think~.

 **Holmes:**
 We have time to give it some leisurely thought.

 **Holmes:**
 By the way, should we discuss Kadoc Zemlupus?

 **Holmes:**
 Is it true that he handed you something before you put him in the recovery pod?

 **Da Vinci:**
-Ah, that’s right.You know a lot, Holmes.
+Ah, that’s right.
+You know a lot, Holmes.
 Who’d you hear that from?

 **Meuniere:**
-Ah, I reported it to Holmes.It was a memory chip, right?
+Ah, I reported it to Holmes.
+It was a memory chip, right?

 **Meuniere:**
 I thought it might contain information about the other Crypters.

 **Da Vinci:**
 That’s what I thought too, Meuniere.

 **Da Vinci:**
 It’s a copy that Kadoc took of data recorded by Kirschtaria.

 **Da Vinci:**
-Well, there wasn’t much noteworthy information in there.It was just documents about the Atlantic Lostbelt.
+Well, there wasn’t much noteworthy information in there.
+It was just documents about the Atlantic Lostbelt.

 **Da Vinci:**
-That data’s meaningless now.Ah, but there were two pieces of data that caught my attention.
+That data’s meaningless now.
+Ah, but there were two pieces of data that caught my attention.

 **Holmes:**
 Hoh?
 And what would those be?

 **Da Vinci:**
-“This invasion did not begin with the Fantasy Trees.It began with the bleaching of the Earth”
+“This invasion did not begin with the Fantasy Trees.
+It began with the bleaching of the Earth”

 **Da Vinci:**
 And,

 **Da Vinci:**
 “The bleaching of the Earth began in Area 51 of North America”.

 ---

 **Fujimaru 1:**
 The blank slate came first, then the Fantasy Trees…?

 ---